 During this course, similarities and differences between donkeys and horses are addressed, as well as their consequences for clinical practice.
 Veterinarian practitioners, particularly equine practitioners, are consulted by donkey owners on a regular basis for the diagnosis and treatment of their donkey(s).
 Although donkeys resemble horses to a certain extent, quite some differences between these species are evident as well.
-In this course, the relevance of these differences for among others optimal diagnostic and treatment protocols for donkeys in veterinary practice are discussed, as well as typical and/or species-specific diseases and abnormalities in donkeys (including the treatment options).
+In this course, the relevance of these differences for optimal diagnostic and treatment protocols for donkeys in veterinary practice will be discussed, as well as typical and/or species-specific diseases and abnormalities in donkeys (including the treatment options).

 A short overview of included topics:

 - diagnostics, including clinical signs and blood parameters

 - dentistry - pharmacology and pharmacotherapy (with emphasis on analgesics)

 - anesthesiology (including field protocols)